nickytonline/www.nickyt.co/src/posts/frontend-developer-resources-2022-4cp2.md

 - [ButtonBuddy](https://buttonbuddy.dev) – A fun interactive building tool to create accessible buttons
 - [Inclusive Components](https://inclusive-components.design) – A great site on how to build inclusive components
 - [5 things I'm thinking about when I check a Pull Request for accessibility](https://dev.to/s_aitchison/5-things-i-m-thinking-about-when-i-check-a-pull-request-for-accessibility-3gmo) – A great checklist of things to look for when reviewing frontend related pull requests
-- [Forem Developer documentation on accessibility](https://developers.forem.com/frontend/accessibility) – I'm biased, but I love out a11y documentation
+- [Forem Developer documentation on accessibility](https://developers.forem.com/frontend/accessibility) – I'm biased, but I love our a11y documentation

 ## Animations